Soil testing to support better fertiliser decisions

 As a participant in the DIY sampling program, you can loan the equipment you need for sampling and will also have an option to purchase the equipment at a discounted price.
 The sampling kit cost will be discounted by $50 for every paddock you sample yourself at the time of purchase.
 The maximum discount available is $600, which is the value of the kit.
 The sampling kit contains an auger, pogo stick, bucket, pen and clip board (drill and batteries are not included).

-Please provide your contact details to be informed of future opportunities.
+Please submit your details to be informed when expressions of interect open.

 Calculating your fertiliser requirements?